-Many small chloroplasts lie there, which gives green colour to the zoospore.
-The complete surface of the zoospore is covered with many short cilia arranged in pairs and under each pair lies a nucleus, therefore zoospore is regarded as one compound.
+Many small chloroplasts lie there, which gives green color to the zoospore.
+The complete surface of the zoospore is covered with many short cilia arranged in pairs and under each pair lies a nucleus, therefore the zoospore is regarded as one compound.
 Zoospores after escaping, swims freely in water, with the help of cilia and soon comes to rest.
-Further, after coming zoospores to the rest, it germinates and produces colourless branches rhizoid and that attaches the branch of the substratum.
+Further, after coming zoospores to the rest, it germinates and produces colorless branches rhizoid and that attaches the branch of the substratum.

 Aplanospores produced at the edges of the last branches are known as aplano sporangia.

 It is non-motile in nature with thin-walled spores.

 They may be round or elongated in shape.